tl;dr: If you agree with everything here, you’re probably a good fit for being a WordCamp organizer, speaker, sponsor, or volunteer.

 - Do not promote others who fail to respect the WordPress license or trademark.
 If a person or business does not distribute WordPress-derivative code, but promotes those who do, those they are promoting should meet the guidelines above.
 If not, then it’s like WordPress is promoting them, if you remember 10th grade math.

-As the primary organizer, it will be your responsibility to ensure that these criteria are met by all members of the organizing team, speakers, sponsors, and volunteers.
+As the primary organizer, it will be your responsibility to ensure that these expectations are met by all members of the organizing team, speakers, sponsors, and volunteers.
 What most organizing teams do these days is ask all organizers and volunteers to agree to this, and ask all speakers and sponsors to agree to items 3 & 4 on that list as a part of their speaker or sponsor application.

 If you’d like to read more about WordPress and the GPL, here are some great resources: